bernhardAxonIvy/doc/source/engine-guide/deployment/terms.rst

         └── ProcessModelVersion 1

 Within an application multiple process models can be configured.
-A process model on the Engine corresponds to an |axon-ivy| project on the Designer.
-The difference is that a process model may hold multiple different versions of the same |axon-ivy| project.
+A process model on the Engine corresponds to an Axon Ivy project on the Designer.
+The difference is that a process model may hold multiple different versions of the same Axon Ivy project.
 A process model version
-- as its name suggests - is a version of an |axon-ivy| project.
-In fact this version represents the state of an |axon-ivy| project at the time it was deployed on the Engine.
+- as its name suggests - is a version of an Axon Ivy project.
+In fact this version represents the state of an Axon Ivy project at the time it was deployed on the Engine.

 .. _process-model-version: